-MDM policy helps to prevent mobile device data breaches and security threats.
+MDM policies can help prevent mobile device data breaches and security threats.
 In this blog, you’ll understand how to effectively manage mobile devices in the enterprise environment.

 With the help of an MDM policy, a company’s IT admins can establish rules on how mobile devices can be secured and used within the organization.
 A company’s MDM policy applies to several sets of devices, especially the following: